 Showers and Toilets Info by the Info team

 BornHack has nice shower facilities.
 The showers will be cleaned twice daily and should be more than sufficient for our needs.
 The showers not divided into genders (unisex) since they are individually lockable.
 The showers are permanent installations, inside a real brick house - they are not temporary showers put up for the event.

-The shuttlebus can't wait outside for hours while participants are shopping.
-You either pick up your groceries in max.
-20 minutes, or you arrange a return pickup time with the shuttlebus.
+The shuttle can't wait outside for hours while participants are shopping.
+You need to pick up your groceries in max.
+20 minutes.

 The map is divided into a rudimentary 10x10meter grid which has been given coordinates.
 We have outlined the important areas of BornHack on the map.
 Going from the south towards the north: